dustoncloud/nepalehr.github.io/_pages/06-Installation-089.md

 {: .notice--warning}

 ## Installation steps
 1. Ensure the server is  running CentOS 6.7 6.8 or 6.9.
-(Make sure you have more than 200 GB in / partition.
+(Make sure to  have more than 200 GB in / partition)
 2. For offline installation, enable ```yum cache``` so the downloaded packages can be used when offline.
 However, note that you will need to be online for packages to download in the first place - but downloaded packages will be used in any subsequent installation.
 Refer to [this link](https://bahmni.atlassian.net/wiki/display/BAH/Bahmni+Installation+Without+Internet) for detailed instructions.
 3. Follow the steps detailed in this [link](https://bahmni.atlassian.net/wiki/pages/viewpage.action?pageId=35291242) to install the default Bahmni package (see following bullet points for additional instructions to follow before triggering installation)
   - Git clone ```setup.yml``` to ```/etc/bahmni-installer/```